Chapter 5 Molecular inference in practice

 Raw sequence data have a few properties that make them unusable for direct analysis:

-• They are redundant.
+They are redundant.
 The same genome regions are sequenced multiple times.
-PCR products are typically sequenced a couple times (once in each direction), and high throughput sequencing often sequences each region hundreds or thousands of times.
+PCR products are typically sequenced a couple of times (once in each direction), and high throughput sequencing often sequences each region hundreds or thousands of times.

-• They have many errors.
+They have many errors.
 These are introduced during sample preparation at the bench, by the sequencing instruments during data acquisition, and in the initial base calling that generates the sequence file.
-Errors in raw data vary across sequencing technology, and are on the order of a few per hundreds or thousands of nucleotides.
+Errors in raw data vary across sequencing technologies, and are on the order of a few per hundreds or thousands of nucleotides.

-• They are ambiguous.
+They are ambiguous.
 It often isn’t clear what region of the genome a sequence belongs to, due to genomic repeats, heterozygosity, and genome duplication.
 This ambiguity must be resolved or eliminated, depending on the application.

 The above technical challenges are usually addressed simultaneously in an analysis process called assembly.
 The goal of assembly is to predict the sequences of the original genome regions based on the raw sequence data.
-The general idea is to line up overlapping raw sequence data, correct errors by comparing sequences, and then to collapse all the sequences down to hypotheses about the original actual sequence from which all the raw data were generated.
+The general idea is to line up overlapping raw sequence data, correct errors by comparing sequences, and collapse all the sequences down to hypotheses about the original actual sequence from which all the raw data were generated.
 This is a very complex process, and still a major challenge for many genomes and transcriptomes in particular.
-The best approach differs quite a bit depending on the enrichment strategy, sequencing technology, and the properties of the genome (such as how repetative it is).
+The best approach differs quite a bit depending on the enrichment strategy, sequencing technology, and the properties of the genome (such as how repetitive it is).

 The process of assembling a genome (or genome regions) from scratch is referred to as de novo assembly.
-If high quality closely related genomes are available, they can be used for guided assembly or mapping, where the raw data are tiled onto the reference rather than assembled from scratch.
+If high-quality closely related genomes are available, they can be used for guided assembly or mapping, where the raw data are tiled onto the reference rather than assembled from scratch.

 5.4.2 Identification of homologous genome regions

 Like assembly, the optimal approach for identifying homologous sequences depends greatly on the enrichment strategy used.
-This step is quite straight forward when targeted capture and PCR are used as enrichment strategies, because the data are from specific know regions that were often selected in part because their homology is easier to assess.
+This step is quite straight forward when targeted capture and PCR are used as enrichment strategies, because the data are from specific known regions that were often selected in part because their homology is easier to assess.

 5.5 Working with publicly available data